Forced organ harvesting from Falun Gong practitioners in China: European Union

 The European Parliament heard testimony about organ harvesting in China during a 6 December 2012 session on human rights in China.
 One year later, it passed a resolution expressing "deep concern over the persistent and credible reports of systematic, state-sanctioned organ harvesting from non-consenting prisoners of conscience in the People's Republic of China, including from large numbers of Falun Gong practitioners imprisoned for their religious beliefs, as well as from members of other religious and ethnic minority groups."
 The resolution called for the immediate release of all prisoners of conscience, and urged Chinese authorities to respond to United Nations inquiries about the source of organs used in transplants.
 In March 2014, the European Economic and Social Committee in Brussels convened a follow-up event on organ transplant abuses in China.
 Participants and speakers at the session endorsed the recommendations of the parliamentary resolution, which recognized that Falun Gong and other minority groups are targets of forced organ harvesting in China.
 EESC President Henri Malosse called for greater pressure to be put on the Chinese government to end organ transplant abuses.
+In 2022 the European Parliament adopted another resolution expressing concerns over reports of forced organ harvesting from prisoners of conscience in China and calling on the EU and its Member States to condemn China's transplant abuses and take preventative actions.